Streetscape Improvements

 Project for Public Spaces (www.pps.org) works to create and sustain public places that build communities.
 It provides a variety of resources for developing more livable communities.

-John Ritter (2007), “Narrowed Roads Gain Acceptance In Colorado, Elsewhere,” USA Today (www.usatoday.com/news/nation/2007-07-29-streetinside_N.htm)
+John Ritter (2007), “Narrowed Roads Gain Acceptance in Colorado, Elsewhere,” USA Today (www.usatoday.com/news/nation/2007-07-29-streetinside_N.htm)

 Jennifer Rosales (2006), Road Diet Handbook: Setting Trends for Livable Streets, William Barclay Parsons Fellowship Monograph 20, Parsons Brinckerhoff (www.pbworld.com/library/fellowship); summary at www.oregonite.org/2007D6/paper_review/D4_201_Rosales_paper.pdf.